canaltinigne/HeightWeightFinder/README.md

 # Height & Weight Finder

 This is a Python script to find height, weight, segmentation mask and joint locations of a person from a full-body single person image.
-Used networks are implemented in _Height and Weight Estimation From Unconstrained Images_ paper.
+Used networks are implemented in "_Height and Weight Estimation From Unconstrained Images_" paper.
 You can find this paper's repository [here](https://github.com/canaltinigne/DeepHeightWeight/).

 ## Trained Models in the Original Paper